 The first to address the assembled press was Mr Wilders himself, who said the film was not intended as a “provocation”, but as a “final warning” and an invitation to Muslims to join the debate about Islam.
 Fitna, he said, “depicted the hard realities” of modern life and “now we have to draw the political conclusions”.

 Speaking on prime time news, Islam expert Maurits Berger agreed that the film should not be seen as a provocation, nor dismissed as blasphemous.
 “It presents a succession of images which we have all seen in recent years,” he said.
 The anticipated widespread demonstrations in the Muslim world, Mr Berger added, “would be an exaggerated response”.

 Commenting on the film, Dutch Prime Minister Jan Peter Balkenende said at press conference: “The film equates Islam with violence.
 We reject that interpretation.

 The government feels supported by the balanced initial reactions from Muslim organisations in the Netherlands.”

-Spokesmen for these organisations were quoted as expressing relief: "The pictures are atrocious, but the film is not as shocking as expected" and "Fitna represents a caricature of Islam".
+Spokesmen for these organizations were quoted as expressing relief: “The pictures are atrocious, but the film is not as shocking as expected” and “Fitnah represents a caricature of Islam”.
 National alert levels, which recently went up, have not been raised any further.